 Materials availability, tech maturity, costs, efficiency, all impact choices.
-Look back a few years, it may have been propitious to have 'gone into Photons' then - gone into solar/'P' (like China did) for it gained sharply after.
-Later, 2020-2022 surging inflation meant commodities like oil & gas did relatively well.
-Look ahead, another P, here 'Protons', risky energy storage & energy conversion, along with electrons in H2, fuel cells etc maybe possibly bit propitious one day ahead too.
-But, it was unknowable in 2023, given their huge volatility.
+Look back a few years, and it may have been propitious to have 'gone into Photons' then - gone into solar/'P' (like China did) that gained after.
+Later in 2020-2023 surging inflation meant commodities like oil did relatively well.
+Look ahead, another P, here 'Protons', risky energy storage & energy conversion, along with electrons in H2, fuel cells etc - maybe possibly bit propitious one day ahead too.
+But, it was unknowable 2023, given their huge volatility.
 What's certain, is 'protons' theme early 2020s is hugely risky.
-Likely much more so than then-surer-solar.
+Likely much more so, than a surer-solar.

-Solar already was steeply cutting costs.
-Modern manufacturing got ever cheaper, like it did with semi chips.
+For solar already was steeply cutting costs.
+Modern manufacturing got ever cheaper, like with semi chips.
 Energy conversion/protons, are a different matter.
-Vexed by uncertainties, many breakthroughs are still needed for protons (energy conversion) - unlike photons, PV costs sharply going down.
-Unlike too electrons; battery-making say, where persistent, steady cost reductions of 6-8%/year were forecast & so helpful.
-Instead, protons early 2020s say in fuel cells, green hydrogen, ammonia, methanol, were far more of vexed wild card.
+Vexed by uncertainties, many breakthroughs are still needed for protons (in FC energy conversion) - unlike photons, PV costs were sharply going down.
+Unlike in battery-making say, where persistent and steadier cost reductions of 6-8%/year were forecast & so helpful.
+Instead, protons early 2020s say in fuel cells (FCs), green hydrogen, ammonia, methanol, were far more of vexed wild card.

 A wilder step in 2023 was a potential for nuclear fusion.
 Put aside attention to electrons & protons in H2, in fuel cells, in PV, in batteries, electricity.
-Instead, a focus there is neutrons: fuse 2 isotopes of hydrogen; deuterium (2H in seawater with 2 Neutrons) - with tritium (3H with 3 neutrons bred by lithium) - and this creates 2 neutrons helium (4HE).
+Instead, a focus there is neutrons: fuse 2 isotopes of hydrogen; deuterium (H in seawater with 2 Neutrons) - with tritium (H with 3 neutrons bred by lithium) - and this creates 2 neutrons helium (HE).
 Critically it leaves a third neutron unused; that, on Mr. Einstein's famous $E=MC^2$ is extra mass, could convert to immense kinetic energy, 17.59 MeV as mass disappears.
 Immense energy, No wastes!
 But, practical issues like overcoming Coulomb barrier net positive ways, and inertial confinement at temps & pressures mimicking a star's core, mean it's latter half of century at soonest - before significant applied fusion might be on grid.
 It was presented at first, as energy-positive - but in fact 100x that ignition power used by lasers - so was far from it!!
 Next century it may be a new addition, but climate + energy security require renewables now: 2020s-2030s.

-As for this work of growing clean energy now, input material costs 2021/22/1H 23 had soared.
-Supply chains stretched, inflation stickier than a 'transitory' at first curiously laid out by Fed.
-Steeply rising input costs are very thorny for clean energy.
-Went from efficient 'just in time delivery', to instead 'what if' worries.
+As for work of growing clean energy now, input material costs 2021/22/23 had soared.
+Supply chains were stretched, inflation stickier than 'transitory' curiously first laid out by the Fed.
+Steeply rising input costs are thorny for clean energy.
+Went from an efficient 'just in time delivery', to instead 'what if' worries.
 Take solar.
 If US, Europe, & Japan, are to wrest back the manufacturing leadership that had shifted to China in 2010s (we well recall 20 years ago Japan, US, Europe had dominated PV making, and China was near zero) - then big changes are needed, fast.
 Confinement needed too.
-Not in 2H/3H DT fusion ignition - but in price rises like seen 2021, when Europe wholesale solar prices inflated +19%, back to prices of 2018.
+Not in H/H DT fusion ignition - but in price rises like seen 2021, when Europe wholesale solar prices inflated +19%, back to prices of 2018.
 True, was still -33% below 2016.
 But, panel prices 2021 were up 50% euro cents per kW, from in 2020.
 Polysilicon prices, had spiked up 4x, from 2020 to 2021.
-Rose again in 2022, 1H 2023.
+Rose again in 2022, 2023.
 If US is to grow its solar from meeting meager 3% of its demand in 2021 - to meet over 50% in under 30 years by 2050, then hurdles to expansion loom large.
 Think then of materials.
 Polysilicon is discussed ahead.
 But there's other key materials in manufacturing for solar.